Paying for Drug and Alcohol Rehab With Beacon Insurance

 An insurance network is a group of providers and medical facilities that accept a form of health insurance coverage.
 In-network providers are generally more affordable.
 Insurance companies that still cover out-of-network treatment often charge more for their services and may have coverage restrictions.

 Beacon Health Options Inc. has its own network of rehab facilities and treatment providers.
 The provider does not currently extend any coverage out-of-network.
 Although this may be a concern to some, the dynamic and diverse network that Beacon covers can help people find the right match for their needs.

-You do not have to worry about being charged for services that your insurance doesn’t cover; before you are admitted to a rehab, the staff should perform insurance verification to ensure that your coverage is applicable.
+You do not have to worry about paying for services that your insurance doesn’t cover; before you admit to a rehab, the staff performs insurance verification to ensure that your coverage is applicable.

 Does Beacon Cover Sober Living Housing?

 Many patients are not fully ready to return to their old environments after completing a rehab program.
 Although inpatient treatment can successfully end a person’s dependency on a drug, there is still a great amount of work to be done regarding their mental health, resilience and relapse prevention.

 To help people gradually integrate back into society, many rehab facilities offer sober living accommodations, also known as transitional housing.
 Sober living is a form of aftercare that also includes individual counseling, medications and group therapy at an outpatient rehab.
 The type of plan you have from Beacon will determine whether or not you are eligible for sober living coverage.

 Some people may find that their plan covers the cost of treatment but not aftercare; in these cases, they would have to pay the weekly or monthly rent on their own.
 Most sober living homes have affordable rates that help people keep a roof over their head while saving up money to move into a place of their own.